- About ASTI

 A teacher who is absent from work on certified sick leave on a public holiday within the first 26 weeks of a sick leave period is entitled to leave in lieu in respect of the public holiday.
 The leave in lieu should be taken directly after the period of sick leave, or, in exceptional circumstances, at a subsequent date with the agreement of the employer.

-For the purpose of counting the 3 days it is worthy to note that the Department of Social &Protection has a 6 day week stemming from Monday to Saturday.
-This means that where a class A teacher is absent on a Friday and a Monday that will be considered 3 days for the purpose of fulfilling the MC1 requirement.
+For the purpose of counting the 6 days it is worthy to note that the Department of Social & Protection has a 6 day week stemming from Monday to Saturday.
+This means that where a class A teacher is absent on a Friday and a Monday that will be considered 3 days towards the 6 day requirement for the purpose of fulfilling the MC1 requirement.

-The maximum number of uncertified sick leave days allowable in a school year is 7.
+The maximum number of self certified sick leave days allowable in a 2 year rolling period is 7.
 Eligible teachers may take a maximum of 3 consecutive school days sick leave without providing a medical certificate.
-In the case of Class A PRSI contributors the MC1 Social Welfare Certificate must be submitted to the Department of Education and Skills/ VEC after more than 3 days of sick leave for referral to the Department of Social and Family Affairs.
+In the case of Class A PRSI contributors the MC1 Social Welfare Certificate must be submitted to the Department of Education and Skills/ VEC/ETB after more than 6 days of sick leave for referral to the Department of Social and Protection.
 This is required for PRSI compliance.
 The form is available from your doctor.

-For the purpose of counting the 3 days it is worthy to note that the Department of Social & Family Affairs has a 6 day week stemming from Monday to Saturday.
-This means that where a class A teacher is absent on a Friday and a Monday that will be considered 3 days for the purpose of fulfilling the MC1 requirement.
+For the purpose of counting the 6 days it is worthy to note that the Department of Social Protection has a 6 day week stemming from Monday to Saturday.
+This means that where a class A teacher is absent on a Friday and a Monday that will be considered 3 days towards the required 6 for the purpose of fulfilling the MC1 requirement.

 The maximum number of uncertified sick leave days allowable in a school year is